| Residency Program Inquiries | updated: 03-27-26 |

 Departmental Policies are detailed here. ▶ Preoperative Services

-The Stony Brook Anesthesiology Residency Program is ranked #1 on Long Island.
-Doximity reviews:
+Doximity Residency Navigator ranks the Stony Brook Anesthesiology Residency Program #1 on Long Island.

 ▶ Program’s Overall Competency-Based Goals and Objectives